 1. Introduction

 Canning is still the most effective way of food thermal processing and one of the most effective ways for food preservations.
-Following the invention of cans and retorts ROTORS?? for pressurized processing, using agitation during the process became a common way to enhance heat transfer rate and enable a temperature uniformity within the can.
+Following the invention of cans and retorts for pressurized processing, using agitation during the process became a common way to enhance heat transfer rate and enable a temperature uniformity within the can.
 These agitation processes have been used for liquid products, and horizontal rotation and end-over-end (EoE) rotation systems were the most applied cases.
 In an EoE process, the can symmetry lies in the rotation plane or free-axial where the can symmetrical axis is horizontal and perpendicular to the rotation plane (Hughes et al., 2003).
 This process was firstly proposed by Clifcorn et al. (1950).
 Fluid dynamics play a significant role in addition to the natural convection process.
 The natural convection currents are distorted by the applied agitation, and all these involve complex interactions of gravitational buoyancy, centrifugal, Coriolis and viscous forces (Boonpongmaee and Makotani, 2009).
 While a certain number of studies in the literature investigated the heat transfer and fluid dynamics coupling in an EoE processing experimentally, Sarghini and Erdogdu (2016) were the first ones to propose a numerical approach to determine the effect of EoE rotation on the heat transfer rate of particulate canned food products.
 While horizontal and EoE processes have dominated the canning of liquid and particulate liquid foods, a new agitation process has found an application in the last two decades.
 In the process, a reciprocation agitation was carried out horizontally, and it has been demonstrated to increase the agitation by imposing additional forces with a rapid back – forth motion applied.
 While, in the horizontal and EoE rotation, there was a limitation in the agitation process due to the balance between the gravitational and centrifugal forces, the reciprocal agitation process included the horizontal acceleration in addition to the gravitational forces (Walden and Emanuel, 2010).
 Erdogdu et al. (2016 ; 2017) investigated this process with a numerical computational approach, and optimum reciprocal agitation rates were determined for Newtonian liquids, and the viscosity effects were further demonstrated.
 An optimum rate of 80 rpm was computationally calculated using the experimentally validated numerical model.
 Considering the possible advantages of the individual process, the objective of this study was to demonstrate a combined effect of simultaneous EoE and reciprocal agitation (RA-EoE) on heat transfer – temperature uniformity enhancement and determine optimal rotation and oscillation rates.

 2. Methods